JaanikaT/Design_Equipment_Rent/README.md

 Finished design, tomorrow will do back-end and database part.

 ### 26.04 - Day 3, Final Day
 Finalized the desktop view on all web pages.
-<br>Added the QR scanner into the application.
+Added the QR scanner into the application.
+Did not work properly.
-<br>Fixing minor issues involving the application.
+Fixing minor issues involving the application.
+Made interactions and color coded rows/items.
+Legend added.

+#### Things to concider / didn't have time to finish:
+Scanner code not working.
+Student view with history of rented devices and renting need.
+In repair status.